 Why Investing Matters for US Households

-Households holding excess cash beyond emergency funds watch purchasing power erode while missing the single most reliable wealth-building mechanism in modern finance: compound equity returns. $100 invested in the S&P 500 in 1926 grew to $1,866,611 by 2025 (with dividends reinvested), while the same $100 in cash lost 96% of its purchasing power to inflation.1 The practical antidote: systematic equity investing through tax-advantaged accounts, starting today.
+Households holding excess cash beyond emergency funds watch purchasing power erode while missing the single most reliable wealth-building mechanism in modern finance: compound equity returns. $100 invested in the S&P 500 in 1926 grew to $1,866,611 by 2025 (with dividends reinvested), while the same $100 in cash lost 96% of its purchasing power to inflation.1 The fix: systematic equity investing through tax-advantaged accounts, starting today.

 The Return Gap (What Cash Actually Costs You)

-The arithmetic is brutal.
 Over the past century (1926-2025), US stocks delivered 10.38% annualized returns versus 3-4% for cash and 5-6% for bonds.2 That spread compounds into wealth differences that reshape lives.

-Start with $10,000 held for 30 years across each asset class.
+Start with $10,000 held for 30 years.
 At 10.4% (stocks), you end with $191,900.
-At 6% (bonds), you get $57,400.
-At 3% (cash), you scrape together $24,300.3 The opportunity cost of holding cash instead of stocks over three decades: $167,600 in foregone wealth on every $10,000.
+At 6% (bonds), $57,400.
+At 3% (cash), $24,300.3 The opportunity cost of holding cash instead of stocks over three decades: $167,600 in foregone wealth on every $10,000.
+That gap is the difference between funding retirement at 62 versus working until 70.

 Why the Gap Exists (Risk Premium Mechanics)

-Stocks outperform bonds and cash because equity holders bear business risk (revenue declines, margin compression, bankruptcy).
-Bondholders get contractual claims paid before equity (if the firm survives).
+Stocks outperform because equity holders bear business risk -- revenue declines, margin compression, bankruptcy.
+Bondholders get contractual claims paid first.
 Cash holders face no principal risk.
+Markets compensate equity risk-taking with a premium: historically 3-6% above risk-free rates, according to data from Finaeon's analysis of 300 years of equity markets.4

 Compound Interest (The Wealth Accelerator)

-Compound returns—earning gains on prior gains—create exponential growth trajectories that dwarf linear savings.
+Compound returns -- earning gains on prior gains -- create exponential growth.
 In year one, you earn 10% on $10,000 ($1,000).
-In year two, you earn 10% on $11,000 ($1,100).
 By year 30, you're earning 10% on $174,494 ($17,449 in a single year).

 Tax-Advantaged Compounding (IRA and 401(k) Mechanics)

-The difference accumulates.
 Assume 8% returns and a 25% marginal tax rate.
-After 30 years, tax-deferred accounts grow 30-40% larger than taxable accounts with identical gross returns.6 For 2025, you can contribute up to $7,000 to an IRA ($8,000 if age 50+), rising to $7,500/$8,600 in 2026.7
+After 30 years, tax-deferred accounts grow 30-40% larger than taxable accounts with identical gross returns.6 For 2025, you can contribute up to $7,000 to an IRA ($8,000 if age 50+), rising to $7,500/$8,600 in 2026 per IRS guidelines.7 Max out tax-advantaged space before investing in taxable accounts.

 What Investing Actually Funds (Retirement Math)